Stress Myocardial Perfusion Scan

 The IV site will be checked for any signs of redness or swelling.
 If you notice any

-pain, redness, or swelling at the IV site after you return home, tell your healthcare
+pain, redness, or swelling at the IV site after you get home, tell your healthcare

 provider.
 This may be a sign of infection or other type of reaction.

-Your healthcare provider may give your other instructions after the procedure, depending
+Your provider may give your other instructions after the procedure, depending on your

-on your particular situation.
-If the perfusion scan shows you may have a serious or
+particular situation.
+If the perfusion scan shows you may have a serious or life-threatening

-life threatening cardiac disease, your healthcare provider may talk to you about a
+cardiac disease, your provider may talk to you about a same-day cardiovascular procedure.

 Before you agree to the test or the procedure make sure you know: